solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 1: The components of a model

-At the top-level, a DTDL model defines an interface that encapsulates the rest of the model definition.
+At the top level, a DTDL model defines an interface that encapsulates the rest of the model definition.
 A DTDL model interface may contain zero, one, or many of each of the following fields:

 | Field | Description |
 |-------|-------------|